OpenBankProject/API-Tester/README.md

 BASE_DIR = './'
 # Used internally by Django, can be anything of your choice
 SECRET_KEY = '<random string>'
 # API hostname, e.g. https://api.openbankproject.com
+# API OBP URL
 API_HOST = 'http://127.0.0.1:8080'
 # Consumer key + secret to authenticate the _app_ against the API
 OAUTH_CONSUMER_KEY = '<key>'